 With a kitchen scissors or a very sharp serrated knife or kitchen shears, cut the log into 8 equal pieces.

 Arrange over the nuts in the pan, so that the swirled cut edge is facing down.
 Cover loosely with plastic wrap and allow to rest at room temperature for 1 hour.
 Preheat the oven to 350F, with a rack placed in the center of the oven.

-Place the pan on a rimmed baking sheet, in case the caramel bubbles over, and bake for about 40 minutes, or until golden brown and well set in the center.
+Place the pan of pumpkin sticky nut rolls on a rimmed baking sheet, in case the caramel bubbles over, and bake for about 40 minutes, or until golden brown and well set in the center.

 While still hot, run a knife around the edge of the pan to release the rolls and invert immediately onto a serving dish.
 If you let them set too long, they will stick to the pan and be difficult to turn out.
 Allow to cool for about 15 minutes before serving.

 Refrigerator Rise: Set your caramel rolls up the night before, so you bake them first thing in the morning: Prepare the rolls, cover loosely with plastic, and refrigerate for up to 18 hours.
 When ready to bake, preheat the oven and then slide the rolls into the oven.
 They will take longer to bake, since they will be well chilled.
 They’ve had a long, slow rise in the refrigerator, so you don’t need to let them rise more before baking.